elementary classroom literacy centers

 A “Text Detective” station could provide students with short passages and graphic organizers designed to help them identify main ideas, supporting details, and author’s purpose.
 Students might use highlighters to mark key information and then fill out a corresponding chart.

-Another effective station is the “Visualize It!” center, where students are encouraged to draw or create visual representations of scenes, characters, or plot points from their reading.
+Another effective station is the “Visualize It!” centre, where students are encouraged to draw or create visual representations of scenes, characters, or plot points from their reading.
 This can involve drawing, sculpting with clay, or even creating digital storyboards.

 The “Question Authority” station encourages students to generate their own thoughtful questions about a text before, during, and after reading.
 These questions can be recorded in a journal or discussed in small groups.
 According to research from Reading Rockets (as of 2026), teaching students to ask good questions is a powerful comprehension strategy.